OpenCloudHub/ai-ml-sklearn/README.md

 <h2 id="about">🍷 About</h2>

-This repository demonstrates a complete MLOps pipeline for wine classification using scikit-learn and the UCI Wine dataset.
-It showcases production-ready machine learning practices including experiment tracking, hyperparameter optimization, model registration, and containerized deployment.\
+This repository demonstrates an example implementation for wine classification using scikit-learn and the UCI Wine dataset.
+It showcases production-ready machine learning practices including experiment tracking, hyperparameter optimization, model registration, and containerized deployment and serves as demonstration within the OpenCloudHub project.\
 **Ray** is used for distributed training and scalable model serving.

 **Key Technologies:**